Your Ad Here

 The locomotive would be on one track, and the car on another.
 The engineer would stop diagonally opposed to the freight car.
 Two trainmen would take the poling bar off the locomotive, (usually hung on hooks below the running boards), and while one trainman held the bar in the pocket of the freight car, the other trainman would hold the poling bar in line with the poling pocket on the locomotive.
 Then the engineer would slowly and gently bring the locomotive up until the poling bar was snugly in both poling pockets and held by force.
 The engineer would then move the locomotive pushing the poling bar thereby pushing the freight car to the desired location.

-Pontoon When used in reference to a transfer "float" bridge, it is a watertight box of riveted or welded steel.
+Pontoon When used in reference to a transfer "float" bridge, it is a watertight box of wood sheathed in copper, or of riveted or welded steel.
 Pontoons were built to varying sizes, but for the most part pontoons for wooden Howe Truss float bridges were approximately 41 feet in width by 44 feet in length and 9 - 10 feet in depth.

 Pontoons for steel float bridges measured 38 feet in width, 30 feet in length and 6- 8 feet in depth.